endrebjorsvik/kaifa-meter/README.md

 ## Usage

-Connect the electricity meter to your computer using an M-Bus-to-USB converter.
+Connect the electricity meter to a computer using an M-Bus-to-USB converter.
 It shall appear as a serial port (e.g. `/dev/ttyUSB0` or `COM3`).
 To print decoded data to your terminal, run

     $ kaifa_meter serial /dev/ttyUSB0